Top Republicans McCarthy, Scalise back Stefanik as Cheney replacement amid battle over Trump

 "Mr. McCarthy knows Ms. Cheney is right.
 The election wasn't stolen, yet Mr. Trump wants an endorsement of his stolen claim to be a litmus test for every Republican candidate.
 He’s the one who wants to refight his losing campaign," the Journal wrote.

-Fox News' Chad Pergram and Jason Donner contributed to this report.
+Fox News' Chad Pergram, Brooke Singman, Kelly Phares and Jason Donner contributed to this report.